 As discussed earlier, Big 4 accounting firms provides a very good career opportunity.
 Working in Big 4 also helps in overall personality development and monetary growth in later stage of career.
 So it’s important for all aspiring candidates desirous of making career in Big 4 to start preparing for interview once they are into final year of graduation.
 Remember there is no instant formula for success.
 It is result of continuous hard work and labour.
 So it’s important for all to stay focused and work hard to get in the big league.

-If you are looking for a short term course that will help you to stand out from others while going for a job interview then you should definitely check out the Business Accounting and Taxation (BAT) course by EduPristine.
+If you are looking for a short term course that will help you to stand out from others while going for a job interview then you should definitely check out the Post Graduate Program in Business Accounting and Taxation (PGP-BAT) course by EduPristine.
 It will surely give you an edge over your competitors.